Easiest European Countries to Move to From the USA: A 2026 Guide

 • The birth certificate of your Irish-born grandparent

-• The birth certificate of your parent who is the child of that grandparent
+• The birth certificate of the parent who connects you to that grandparent

 Italian Citizenship by Descent (Jure Sanguinis)